Sometimes creating your own plan of learning for the year is a way to focus in on something that specifically addresses a desired learning outcome.

 One way to learn is through participation and/or following/shadowing people in certain roles or organisations over an extended period of time.

 To learn how your church might engage with the poor, you might spend time volunteering alongside a leader in the local City Mission, watching, helping and getting involved in the local homeless shelter a few hours every week through the year.
 Alongside this the person you are observing/working with might suggest various resources to engage with to add a theoretical basis to your practical observations.
-You also commit to journaling your reflections at least four times through the year.
+We encourage you to also commit to journaling your reflections through the year.

-We’re looking for approximately 150 words outlining your plan, including a reading list or other details.
+We are looking for approximately 150 words outlining your plan, including a reading list or other details – this should all have been discussed with your reviewer ahead of submitting your RDA.
 Please be specific rather than vague.
-Indicate your commitment to the four journal reflections through the year.
-We are happy for you to run ideas past us and we can offer help if needed.
-We will approve your Self-Directed Learning Plan for your Baptist Leaders’ Registration based on the criteria outlined on this page.
+Indicate whether you are committing to journal your reflections through the year.
+We will approve your Self-Directed Learning Plan for your Baptist Registration based on the criteria outlined on this page.